mostajabi/Zoom-out-Release/README.md

 ## Acknowledgments

-This work was supported by the National Science Foundation under award RI:1409837  Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors, and do not necessarily reflect the views of the National Science Foundation.
+This work was supported by the National Science Foundation under award RI: 1409837  Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors, and do not necessarily reflect the views of the National Science Foundation.